inerttila/File-Transfer-Server/README.md

 | `onetime/` (next to your `uploads/` folder)                 | File waiting to be downloaded once |
 | `.onetime_registry.json` (same parent folder as `uploads/`) | Token metadata for active links    |

-If you previously used an older build that kept data under `uploads/onetime/`, the server moves it to `onetime/` when possible.

 ## Folder PIN protection

 Folders are **public by default**.
 You can protect your own folder (the one matching your IP) with a PIN.